renzdeveyra/Healthcare-Portal/README.md

 - Django and the Django community
 - scikit-learn for machine learning capabilities
-- Railway for deployment infrastructure
+- Render for free tier hosting